 Quick note: This is purely educational info.
 I’m not encouraging anyone to use unauthorized streaming apps.

-What Cinema HQ Actually Is (Spoiler: It’s Not What You Think)
+What Cinema HQ Actually Is

 The developers behind these apps don’t pay licensing fees to studios or have any legal agreements to show this content.
 They’re just aggregating links to copyrighted material that other people have stolen and uploaded.
 So when you use Cinema HQ, you’re essentially watching pirated content, whether you meant to or not.